 The core requirement is that you’ll need to have technical skills like coding in HTML, CSS, and JavaScript.
 But being a good communicator is equally important as you’ll be working with clients to understand their vision for the website.

 If you’re interested in a career in web development, you should take an online coding course to learn the basics.
-There are many coding bootcamps that can teach you the skills you need to get hired as a web developer.
+There are many coding boot camps that can teach you the skills you need to get hired as a web developer.
 When you have some experience coding, you can start applying for jobs at tech companies or become a freelancer.

 11. Accountant